Gabriella439/slides/evangelism/marketing.md

   🤔: Haskell may not be a good fit for other industries, but I'm okay with that

-# A recipe for failure
+# The recipe for failure

 * Solve a problem that has already been solved